Hana Center logo

 The organization offers a comprehensive range of free services including HUD-certified housing counseling, public benefits navigation (particularly SNAP), senior services, immigration and legal services, youth empowerment programs, and workforce development.
 Housing services are a core offering, with certified counselors providing no-cost one-on-one counseling, workshops, and referrals.
 Services span pre-purchase homebuyer counseling, post-purchase homeowner counseling, foreclosure prevention, rental assistance, eviction prevention, and homeless counseling.
 HANA also assists with Illinois Court-Based Rental Assistance Program (CBRAP) applications for tenants facing eviction.
 All counseling is available in Korean, Spanish, and English, with multilingual support extending to 15+ Asian American and Pacific Islander languages.

-HANA Center is genuinely free and operates as a registered non-profit, making it ideal for underserved populations with limited resources.
+HANA Center is genuinely free and operates as a registered non-profit, making it profiled for underserved populations with limited resources.
 The primary caveat is geographic limitation—services are explicitly focused on Chicagoland, not available nationally.
 Additionally, while HANA provides application assistance for rental assistance programs, they do not make eligibility or approval decisions; those determinations rest with government agencies like IHDA.
 The organization's community organizing focus means some clients may be engaged in advocacy activities, which may or may not align with all users' preferences.

 Services & Features